NewPast/PHP-Contact-Us-Script/ReadMe.md

 * Upload the files to the contact-us folder
 * That is all
 * The contact-us URL is like example.com/contact-us replace example.com with your domain
+### Modifying contact-us form design
+* You could modify the contact us page design as you want,
+* Add or omit fields as needed
+* Use from_email, from_name, subject, message and captcha as fields names
+* Put your own Ads or make your form free of ads
+* You are free to put a link to us or not.
 ## About the contact-us code
 ### From Action
 ``` {lang="html" data-lang-orig="html"}